acmattos/bankslip/README.md

 create flexible expressions of intent.
 Embedded MongoDB provides a platform neutral way for running a MongoDB instance during Integration Tests.

-BankSlip API is heavily based on unit tests because they are lighter than integration tests (IT).
-ITs are left to test UUID assignment, on bank slip document creation, and to check endpoint's point-to-point communication ( request received from client, request processed, database manipulation, response produced to client) and application state during the whole process.
+BankSlip API is heavily tested using unit tests because they are lighter than integration tests (IT).
+IT's are left to:
+- Test UUID assignment, on bank slip's document creation
+- Test endpoint's point-to-point communication (request received from client, request processed, database manipulation, response produced to client)
+- Test application's state during P2P communication.

 ### API Packages